angular/bower-material/README.md

 ## Using the AngularJS Material Library

 Now that you have installed the AngularJS libraries, simply include the scripts and stylesheet in your main HTML file, in the order shown in the example below.
-Note that npm will install the files under `/node_modules/angular-material/` and bower will install them under `/bower_components/angular-material/`.
+Note that NPM will install the files under `/node_modules/angular-material/` and Bower will install them under `/bower_components/angular-material/`.

 ### npm